izukucodes/izukucodes/README.md

 - 👯 I’m looking to Learn with other Vue Learners

-- 🥅 2021 Goals: Efficient with Vue and Node JS
+- 🥅 2021 Goals: Efficient with VueJS and NodeJS

 - ⚡ Fun fact: I love to watch MHA 😁